Soar to higher spiritual planes and return with wisdom.

 Always use wisdom when considering crystal therapies for healing.

 Mineral Family: Phosphates

 Luster: Waxy to dull

 Streak: White to green

 Location: The most desirable “sky-blue” Turquoise comes from Iran.
-Other important deposits are located in Afghanistan, Australia, Belgium, China, Chili, Egypt, England, Ethiopia, France, India, Mexico, Poland, Russia, Turkmenistan and the United States (Southwest).
+Other important deposits are located in Afghanistan, Australia, Belgium, China, Chile, Egypt, England, Ethiopia, France, India, Mexico, Poland, Russia, Turkmenistan, and the United States (Southwest).

 Mineral Family: Turquoise is a phosphate mineral.
 These minerals all contain Phosphorus and Oxygen in a 1:4 ratio (written as PO4), which are then combined with various other elements to create unique minerals.
 Other famous phosphate minerals include Apatite, Lazulite, and Variscite.

 Formation: Turquoise forms in arid desert regions, during the weathering and oxidation process of pre-existing minerals.
 Turquoise requires a combination of Copper-sulfide materials (which typically come from: Azurite, Chalcopyrite, or Malachite), Aluminum (typically from Feldspar), and Phosphorus (typically from Apatite).
 Turquoise usually fills or encrusts cavities and veins in igneous rocks.
 Generally, Turquoise appears at a relatively shallow depth of less than 20 meters (66 feet).
 Turquoise is sometimes inter-grown with secondary Copper minerals such as Chrysocolla.

 Mining: Turquoise is a rare and highly desirable gemstone.
 Most mining operations are small scale, worked by hand with little to no mechanization.
 Turquoise may also be mined as a byproduct of large-scale Copper mines in the United States and elsewhere.